 There are many cards that offer low APRs.
 These credit cards may not have all the bells and whistles of a rewards or cash-back card, but are a great tool to help manage your interest fees if you regularly keep a balance on your cards.

-You may also qualify for a card with a 0% introductory APR for purchases or balance transfers.
+You may also qualify for a credit card with 0% interest or a balance transfer.
 If you take advantage of one of these introductory rates, make sure you know how long it’s going to last and what your rate will be once the introductory period ends.

 If you have an existing credit card with a higher APR and have been a good customer, you can reach out to the issuer and request to have your APR lowered.
 Be prepared to make a case for yourself as to why you deserve this lower APR — including things like your history of timely payments, how much your credit score has increased since opening your account, and how long you’ve had your account open.